adamsilver/fdpb/03-Book-A-Flight.md

 ### Select box

 A select box hides choices behind a menu.
 Clicking the select box reveals the choices.
-Once a choice is selected, the menu collapses once more.
+Once a choice is selected and the menu collapses back to its original state.

 Designers often use `select` boxes due to their space-saving qualities.
-What's particulary interesting thouggh, is why we need to save space in the first place.
+What's particulary interesting though, is why we need to save space in the first place.
 Often an interface is crammed with features, normally to please stakeholders, not users.
-It's understandable then, why learning ways to hide discrete pieces of an interface has become an essential weapon in a designer's arsenal.
-But design, so about so much more than saving space.
+It's understandable then, that learning ways to hide discrete pieces of an interface has become a big part of a designer's toolkit.
+But design is about so much more than saving space.
+After all, if an interface really is crammed, then our job as designers is to declutter it.

-Really, if an interface contains too many features, it's our job as designers to declutter it.
-Only then can we evaluate the best component for the job, given ample space to design in.
-But back to select boxes specifically.

-Select boxes are well-known for being hard-to-use.
-Usability expert Luke Wobrelski even goes as far to say that select boxes should be the ‘UI of Last Resort’[^1] and he suggests some better alternatives, some of which we'll be using later on.
+Select boxes in particular are well-known for being hard-to-use.
+Usability expert Luke Wobrelski even goes as far to say that they should be the ‘UI of Last Resort’[^1] and suggests some better alternatives, some of which we'll discuss later on in this chapter.
+Besides hiding choices behind an unnecessary extra click, users generally don't understand how they work.
+Some users try to type into them, some confuse focussed options with selected ones.
+To top it off users can't pinch-zoom the options on devices and they aren't easily searchable.

-In summary though, select boxes are problematic because:

-- some users find them hard to close.
-- some users try to type into them.
-- some users confuse focused options with selected ones.
-- users aren't able to pinch-zoom options on devices.
-- they have limited hierarchy control.
-- they hide choices behind an unnecessary extra click.
-- they are not easily searchable.

 ### Radio buttons